 Activated sludge treatment systems provide biological stabilization, can produce highly treated winery process water and provide biological nitrogen reduction.
 Activated sludge systems occupy relatively small footprints.
 Pumps and mechanical aerators generate low levels of noise, but activated sludge systems are typically small enough that they can be contained in a garage sized building or below ground if needed.
 Activated sludge systems must employ a clarifier or membrane treatment and dispose of excess sludge.
 Activated sludge systems can be subject to upset due to excessive BOD loadings.
 Well-operated systems typically do not generate objectionable odors.

-Fixed film biological treatment systems provide biological stabilization and can produce moderately well treated winery process water or be used to pretreat winery process water constituents prior to discharge (e.g., reduce BOD concentrations prior to discharge to a land application area).
+Fixed film biological treatment systems provide biological stabilization and can produce moderately well treated winery process water or be used to pretreat winery process water constituents prior to discharge (e.g., reduce BOD concentrations prior to discharge to a LAA).
 Fixed film systems can include recirculating sand (or other media) filters used in association with a settling tank, trickling filters, etc. Fixed film systems generally occupy a relatively small footprint and can be contained within a building or below ground if needed.

-Land application areas are used to dispose of winery process water and solids, but also provide treatment of winery process water.
+LAAs are used to dispose of winery process water and solids, but also provide treatment of winery process water.
 If adequate acreage is available to allow land application of winery process water at rates that will not create nuisance conditions, land application may provide the only treatment needed (with adequate upstream screening of solids).
 Solids generated in the winery may be applied with or without composting and are normally a valuable soil amendment that improves soil tilth.
-Land application areas are generally used to grow crops, which take up winery process water constituents such as nitrogen and maintain roots that promote winery process water infiltration.
+LAAs are generally used to grow crops, which take up winery process water constituents such as nitrogen and maintain roots that promote winery process water infiltration.
 Winery process water and solids can be managed when applied to a land application area to prevent odors and optimize winery process water treatment through soil infiltration.

 Compliance with the General Order is documented by self-monitoring reports submitted to the regional water board.
 This includes regularly reporting the results of observations and analytical data related to compliance.
 In addition, technical reports are required to determine the effectiveness of the winery process water and solids treatment and disposal system for activities considered to be higher threats to water quality.
 For example, use of a subsurface disposal area or a process water pond triggers evaluation of the potential impact on groundwater quality.
-In addition, significant loading of process water to land application areas triggers groundwater monitoring requirements for the land application areas.
+In addition, significant loading of process water to land triggers groundwater monitoring requirements for the LAAs.

 Potential Environmental Impacts